chrisgundling/Udacity-P4-AdvancedLaneLines/README.md

 - Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ### Code Summary
 I used two different python notebooks for this project, the first (`P4-AdvancedLanes-Tuning.ipynb`) for developing an initial solution using single images at a time and tuning the various parameters.
 The second (`P4_AdvancedLaned-Video.pynb`) was for testing on the project video and in this version I have simplified many of the steps in order to speed up the image processing pipeline.
-The following sections will refer to both of these notebooks.
+The following sections will refer mostly (`P4-AdvancedLanes-Tuning.ipynb`) and the video section will refer to (`P4_AdvancedLaned-Video.pynb`).

 ### Step 1: Camera Calibration